 PARAMETER DESCRIPTION Report Enables the Print Menu.
 Allows to print the combustion analysis data on a paper ticket which reports the measurement values.
 The printed values are those shown on the display when the menu is enabled.
 This menu can be used for combustion analysis, even when recalled from the memory, for draught, smoke, ambient gas and for tightness test results.
-SEE SECTION 11.2.
+SEE SECTION 12.2.
 Configuration The user, by means of this menu, can configure the test report format: Copies: Allows to set the number of printed copies and layout of the paper print-out.
 Several copies of the test paper print-out can be printed, choosing among different layouts according to the information included.
 Report: The paper print-out layout selection is only valid for combustion analysis and can be chosen among Complete, Partial and Total.
 Paper print-outs for draft, smoke, ambient gas concentration and tightness test only allow a specific layout.
-Layouts options for combustion analysis are specified as described in the following: Full: includes a header with company data as well operator data previously programmed in the configuration menu, measurements sampled in the combustion analysis and, when sampled, the draft, smoke and CO ambient gas values.
+Layouts options for combustion analysis are specified as described in the following: Full: includes a header with company data as well operator data previously programmed in the configuration menu, measurements sampled in the combustion analysis and, when sampled, the draft, smoke and Ambient CO gas values.
 Partial: only reports the combustion analysis measurement values and information, without any header, comments or blank lines for operator comments.
 Total: prints full print-out of average values with individual test data.
 Date/Time: It allows you to define whether or not to print the date and time at which the combustion analysis was performed.
 Manual: The date and time are not printed in the header of the analysis report.
 It is the responsibility of the operator to enter the data manually.
-Auto: The date and time are printed in the header of the analysis report. •/// Paper feed: Feeds paper in the printer; this function is most useful when replacing the paper roll in the printer.
-Test Print: Prints a graphical/alphanumeric test ticket for a complete check of the printer operation.
-SEE SECTION 11.4.
-Header It allows the user to enter, in six lines of 24 characters the name of the Company or owner of the device or the information regarding the latter (e.g. address, telephone number), which will be printed in the header of the analysis report.
-SEE SECTION 11.5.
-Printer Selects the printer type: internal or Bluetooth.
-When Bluetooth printer is selected a pairing procedure will be needed in order to match the printer to the instrument.
-The pairing procedure has to be performed only once.
-SEE SECTION 11.6.
+Auto: The date and time are printed in the header of the analysis report.
+Pairing Through this sub menu, the user can access to the association procedure between the instrument and a Bluetooth printer.
+The pairing procedure has to be done only once.
+SEE SECTION 12.4.
+Header Allows to display the MAC code of the Bluetooth printer associated with the instrument.
+If the field is empty perform the pairing procedure.
+SEE SECTION 12.5.
+Printer It allows the user to enter, in six lines of 24 characters the name of the Company or owner of the device or the information regarding the latter (e.g. address, telephone number), which will be printed in the header of the analysis report.
+SEE SECTION 12.6.
 Measures list In this submenu the user has the possibility to view the list of measurements that the device performs.
 With the interactive keys, the user can add, delete or move a selected measurement.
-SEE SECTION 11.7.
+SEE SECTION 12.7.

-11.2 Print→Report
+12.2 Print→Report